 Step 1.
 Understanding the task

+Before you start developing a training plan, you need to do some analysis.
 Imagine your car’s engine starts making screeching sounds.
-Should you rotate the tires, replace the suspension, or just add some oil?
+Should you inflate the tires, replace the suspension, or just add some oil?
 You can do all those things, but a diagnostic test will show you exactly what should be fixed without the need to check every single detail.

-In a similar way, the idea of conducting training for employees may come from anywhere in the company, from the head of the sales department, whose team didn’t reach the KPI, to someone who thinks that there are too many meetings, and work hours are being mismanaged.
-So before you begin writing a script for a new online course, it’s a good idea to ask some questions.
-These questions will form the basis of what’s called a training needs analysis.
+In a similar way, the idea of developing training programs for employees may come from anywhere in the company, from the head of the sales department, whose team didn’t reach the employee performance targets, to someone who thinks that there are too many meetings, and work hours are being mismanaged.
+So before you begin writing a script for a new online course, it’s a good idea to ask some questions as step 1.
+These questions will form the basis of what’s needed for running a training needs analysis.

 Training needs

-All requests for training have at least one thing in common: they represent a desire for change.
+Developing a training strategy always factors in one key consideration: a desire for change.
 At this step, your goal is to determine the reason for the gap between the current situation and the desired outcome.
 This gap is called the need.
-Assessing employee training needs before hurrying into action increases the chances for success and reduces the risk of expensive mistakes.
+Conducting a training needs analysis before building a training program increases the chances of reaching training objectives and reduces the risk of expensive mistakes.

 Defining training needs